Segments

 Foundation-only filings — early-phase residential construction.

 Residential foundation-only permits cover the very earliest phase of residential construction — foundation excavation, footings, and slab work filed separately from the superstructure.
-Often a precursor to a follow-up residential_new_sf permit on the same parcel.
+Often a precursor to a follow-up Residential New (Single-Family) permit on the same parcel.
 Useful for tracking groundbreaking activity 4-8 weeks ahead of the full construction permit.

 Browse in New York City